samuel/olut/README.md

 * 1 - one before the most recent
 * @- / @-1 - one before current
 * @++ / @+2 - two after current
+* ~5 - everything but the five most recent versions